mononitogoswami/mononitogoswami.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Mononito!
-I’m a Robotics [Ph.D. student](https://www.ri.cmu.edu/ri-people/mononito-goswami/) at the [Auton Lab](https://www.autonlab.org/) within the School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu/), where I am advised by [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).
+I recently graduated with a [Ph.D. in Robotics](https://www.ri.cmu.edu/ri-people/mononito-goswami/) from the School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu/), where I was advised by [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).
+I'll soon be joining Amazon as an Applied Scientist in the Coding Agents team, which is driving the development of [Amazon Q](https://aws.amazon.com/).

 My research is driven by a commitment to making foundation models useful, efficient, and safe, particularly in high-stakes domains.
-I led the development of [MOMENT](https://moment-timeseries-foundation-model.github.io/), a family of multi-task time series foundation models, which have been downloaded over 900K times on [HuggingFace](https://huggingface.co/AutonLab).
-The second year of my Ph.D. was generously supported by the [Center for Machine Learning and Health (CMLH) Fellowship 2021](https://www.cs.cmu.edu/cmlh-cfp/cmlh-fellows_2021).
+I led the development of [MOMENT](https://moment-timeseries-foundation-model.github.io/), a family of multi-task time series foundation models, which have been downloaded over 2.2M times on [HuggingFace](https://huggingface.co/AutonLab), and attracted over USD 2.5 million in government and industrial funding.
+My thesis on pragmatic time series intelligence is available [online](https://www.ri.cmu.edu/publications/towards-pragmatic-time-series-intelligence/).

 I had the privilege of working as a Student Researcher in [Athena](https://research.google/teams/athena/) within [Google Research](https://research.google/) in the latter half of 2024.
 Earlier, I spent two wonderful summers as an Applied Scientist Intern at [Amazon Web Services (AWS) AI Labs](https://aws.amazon.com/).
-Before starting my Ph.D., I completed my undergraduate studies in computer engineering at [Delhi Technological University](http://dtu.ac.in/) (formerly Delhi College of Engineering) in India.
+Before starting my Ph.D., I completed my B.Tech. in computer engineering at [Delhi Technological University](http://dtu.ac.in/) (formerly Delhi College of Engineering) in India.
+The second year of my Ph.D. was generously supported by the [Center for Machine Learning and Health (CMLH) Fellowship 2021](https://www.cs.cmu.edu/cmlh-cfp/cmlh-fellows_2021).

 Feel free to reach out [✉](mailto:mgoswami@andrew.cmu.edu) if you’re interested in my research or would like to collaborate!

 You can find my CV [here](../CV_Mononito_Goswami.pdf).

-I am actively seeking research scientist positions and would love to connect if our research interests align!

 Research Experience
 ------